 PAYMENT IS DUE AT TIME OF SERVICE.
 WE ACCEPT CASH, DEBIT, CREDIT, and HSA.

-Therapy Services Rates:
+Therapy Service Rates:

 Initial Intake (60 minutes ): $150